 If for some reason you couldn’t buy a sim card at the airport on arrival there are mobile phone shops in every tourist destination in Egypt.
-Sometimes you can even find a mobile shop on the side of the road, like the one below on the main square in Alexandria.
+Sometimes you can even find a mobile shop on the side of the road, like the one above on the main square in Alexandria.

-Registration Egypt sim cards
+Registration Egypt prepaid sim cards

-Prices prepaid sim cards in Egypt
+Prices prepaid sim cards in Egypt in 2023

-Data packages in Egypt are a little complicated as they work with units and so called super apps.
+Data plans and prepaid packages in Egypt are a little complicated as some mobile operators work with units and so called super apps.
 Basically 1 unit is like 1 MB.
-However, when using the super apps you only use 0.5 unit per 1 MB.
-All is explained below per mobile internet operator.
-When buying a prepaid sim card in Egypt we advice you to always ask your provider what is the exact deal.
+However, when using the super apps you only use 0.5 unit per 1 MB, so your MB allowance pretty much doubles if you use the super apps.

 - 10 EGP = 625 MB up to 1,250 GB